 The customer must work 90 days in the same position.
 If a customer loses a job before the 90-day benchmark, the customer's progression towards completion of the benchmark ends.
 When the customer becomes employed again, the day count will start at day 1 for the new position.

+When a customer accepts a new position with the same employer or obtains employment with a new employer, the customer must work 90 days in the new position.
+The count starts over on the first day of the customer’s new position and continues until the customer reaches 90 days of employment in the new position.